 \paragraph*{Comparison with Existing Functional PCA- and SVD-type methods.}

-Most existing methods for the dimension reduction of functional data share a similar philosophy as PCA by adopting linear combinations of random components as low-dimensional representations of the data.
-They mostly fall under two frameworks: the first one focuses on the functional aspect and projects the data into deterministic basis functions, and the second one focuses on the tabular (e.g. feature or subject) aspect and projects the data into deterministic basis vectors.
+Most existing methods for trajectory-data dimension reduction share a similar philosophy as PCA by adopting linear combinations of random components as low-dimensional representations of the data.
+They can be broadly grouped into two frameworks: the first focuses on the functional aspect and projects the data onto deterministic basis functions, and the second focuses on the tabular (e.g., feature or subject) aspect and projects the data onto deterministic basis vectors.

-Methods under the first framework project functions into deterministic eigenfunctions using Karhunen-Lo\`eve (KL) expansions and their extensions.
-For example, FPCA adopts the KL expansion for homogeneous functional data \citep{ramsay1997functional, yao2005functional, hsing2015theoretical}; finite mixtures of KL expansions are used to account for clustering structures within heterogeneous functional data \citep{chiou2007functional,peng2008distance}; separable KL expansions handle separable covariance structures among dependent functional data \citep{zapata2022partial, liang2021modeling,tan2024graphical}; and other extensions of KL expansions and FPCAs serve different purposes \citep{chiou2014multivariate, chen2015localized, chen2017modelling,happ2018multivariate}.
-Methods under the second framework focusing on the tabular aspect include factor models for multivariate time series \citep{lam2011estimation, lam2012factor, barigozzi2018simultaneous}, which reduce the subject/features' dimensions via deterministic factor loadings.
+Methods under the first framework often project functions into deterministic eigenfunctions using Karhunen--Lo\`eve (KL) expansions and their extensions.
+For example, FPCA adopts the KL expansion for homogeneous functional data \citep{ramsay1997functional, hsing2015theoretical}; finite mixtures of KL expansions are used to account for clustering structures within heterogeneous functional data \citep{chiou2007functional,jacques2013funclust}; separable KL expansions handle separable covariance structures among dependent functional data \citep{zapata2022partial, liang2021modeling,tan2024graphical}; and other extensions of KL expansions serve different purposes \citep{chiou2014multivariate, chen2017modelling,happ2018multivariate}.
+Methods under the second framework focusing on the tabular aspect include factor models for multivariate time series \citep{lam2011estimation, lam2012factor}, which reduce the subject/features' dimensions via deterministic factor loadings.

-Compared to the above methods, FSVD offers a unified framework for heterogeneous functional data, being capable of providing dimensionality reduction for both functional and tabular aspects.
-This allows FSVD to accomplish the tasks of both FPCA and factor models, suitable for a wider range of scenarios where various types of data structures need to be captured and interpreted.
+Compared to the above methods, FSVD offers a unified framework for heterogeneous trajectory data and is capable of providing dimension reduction for both functional and tabular aspects.
+This allows FSVD to accomplish the tasks of both FPCA and factor models, making it suitable for a wider range of scenarios where various types of data structures need to be captured and interpreted.